 1. This chapter contains a brief description of the oxygen system installed in this aircraft, together with details of the servicing necessary to maintain the system in an efficient condition.
 An illustration of the system is also included.
-For a detailed description of the components used in the system, reference should be made to the relative equipment publication.
+For a detailed description of the components used in the system, reference should be made to A.P.1275A, Vol.1 and A.P.1275G, Vol.1.